runxiyu/rasins/README.md

 For example to compile `cat`, you have to run the following:

-	$ cd src/cat
-	$ make

-And to install it, you have to run one of the 2 commands:

-	Run only one of the two commands!
-	$ doas make install # Install as /usr/bin/cat
-	$ doas make install-alongside # Install as /usr/bin/cat-fases
+	$ make cat

 ### Compiling fasesiab

 Fasesiab stands for Ferass' Base System in a box.
 It includes the entire coreutils in a single and tiny binary.

-First, go into the `src/fasesiab` folder:

-	$ cd src/fasesiab

-Before compiling, you have to generate the main.c file which, prior to the generation, contains nothing.
+Before compiling, you have to prepare `fasesiab`.

-Run the following to generate the file:
+Run the following:

-	$ make gen
+	$ make prepbox

-Then verify if it all went successfully by opening the file, the file should now have actual code along with a comment containing the date of generation.

 Now you're ready to compile!
 Run `make` and get a binary!

-	$ make
+	$ make box

 ## Documentation